Renting a Condo Vs. an Apartment in NYC

 Renting an apartment is pretty simple.

-Usually, a deposit is required to be paid upfront which is typically the one month's worth of payment upfront.
+Usually, a deposit must be paid upfront, typically one month's worth of payment.

-After the deposit has been paid, the renter will need to make monthly payments based on the terms of the lease.
+After the deposit has been paid, the renter must make monthly payments based on the lease terms.

 Unlike condos, apartment suites cannot usually be purchased.

-There is usually one owner/manager which is typically a type of corporation but can be managed by a management company instead of the property owner directly.
+There is usually one owner/manager, typically a type of corporation, but it can be managed by a management company instead of the property owner directly.

 What are the benefits of living in an NYC apartment?